 Have you ever wondered how your Student Activity Fees are used?
 Get directly involved in the process of allocating the funds that support thousands of programs and services, and hundreds of student organizations, across every Georgia State campus by joining the SAFC.
 Applications will be considered in the order received so the sooner you submit the better.
-For more information regarding membership to the Student Activity Fee Committee contact Dr. Michael Sanseviro, SAFC Chair.
+For more information regarding membership to the Student Activity Fee Committee contact Dean Anthony Davis, SAFC Chair.

 Student Activity Fee Allocation Process